Ian Glynn

 Ian Michael Glynn FRS FRCP (3 June 1928 – 7 July 2022) was a British biologist and a Fellow of the Royal Society.

-He was Professor of Physiology, University of Cambridge, 1986–95, and was later professor emeritus.
-He has been a Fellow, Trinity College, Cambridge since 1955 (Vice-Master, 1980–86).
+Glynn was educated at City of London School, then Trinity College, Cambridge and University College London Hospital.

-Education: City of London School; Trinity College, Cambridge; University College, London Hospital.
+He was Professor of Physiology, University of Cambridge, 1986–95, and later professor emeritus.
+He was a Fellow of Trinity College, Cambridge from 1955 (Vice-Master, 1980–86).
+He was editor of The Journal of Physiology, 1968—70.